Admissions Information

 • PCAT is not required for the Doctor of Pharmacy program.

-• Three letters of recommendation are required and must be from a person who can comment on the applicant’s academic, volunteer, and/or employment experiences and attributes.
-Letters of recommendation from friends and family members will not be accepted; if submitted, such a letter will delay your application’s processing.
+• Have at least two (2) letters of recommendation submitted; three letters are encouraged.
+Each letter of recommendation must be from a person who can comment on the applicant’s academic, volunteer, and/or employment experiences and attributes.
+Letters of recommendation from friends and family members will not be accepted; if submitted, such a letter will delay application processing or cause the application to be incomplete.
 Letters of Recommendation should be submitted directly from the recommender to the PharmCAS portal.

 • Apply for admission via PharmCAS www.pharmcas.org.

-• Submit the HSC College of Pharmacy Processing Fee.
+• Submit the UNT System College of Pharmacy Processing Fee.

 Disclosure and Technical Standards

-1. To practice pharmacy, a person who graduates with a PharmD degree must also pass pharmacy licensing board examinations of the state(s) in which they want to practice and become a registered pharmacist.
+1. To practice pharmacy, a person who graduates with a Doctor of Pharmacy degree must also pass pharmacy licensing board examinations of the state(s) in which they want to practice and become a registered pharmacist.

 3. All pharmacy licensure boards recognize the North American Pharmacy Licensure Exam (NAPLEX) as a standardized licensure exam for pharmacist licensure.
 Additionally, each state may have different licensure requirements including a state specific pharmacy law exam (refer to each state’s board of pharmacy website for state specific information).
 Forty-nine pharmacy licensure boards require passing the Multistate Pharmacy Jurisprudence Examination (MPJE) as component of licensure.
 Arkansas, California, Idaho, Puerto Rico and the Virgin Islands do not utilize the MPJE for their law examination.